 Mom and Dad are the fish buyers in our house.
 It’s not as easy as it looks, with those fisherfolk calling out to you from every corner.
 Having accompanied Mom on several occasions to buy fish, I’d definitely say that buying fish is a skill and so is cooking it!

-With a variety of options to cook fish – like boiled, baked, curry, or fried – how do you know which to make?
+With a variety of options to cook fish – like boiled, baked, curry, chilly fry, or fried – how do you know which to make?
+Sometimes mom makes a chilly fry similar to her bangda or mackeral chilly fry.

 Anyways, for mullets, here’s an easy fried fish recipe to use.
 Keep reading…